Daniel-Nikpayuk/FNFTA/data analysis/README.md

 + Before going on, I will here emphasize **I am not a lawyer** nor do I have any legal training, so please take the following analysis with a grain of salt.

-There is a restriction given as *in accordance with generally accepted accounting principles* which sounds like a check-and-balance point, but it is worth looking further at the definition of *entity*:
+There is a restriction given as "in accordance with generally accepted accounting principles" which sounds like a check-and-balance point, but being critical, it is worth looking further at the definition of "entity":

 > “entity” means a corporation or a partnership, a
 > joint venture or any other unincorporated association
 > or organization.

-as well as that of *consolidated financial statements*:
+as well as that of "consolidated financial statements":

 > “consolidated financial statements” means the
 > financial statements of a First Nation — prepared